 – Guidelines for Starting a Program – A primer written by Marcia Rosenbusch that details the planning process and cautions that should be observed by those planning new elementary programs.

-- Characteristics of Effective Programs – Lists important factors for elementary programs such as goals, sequence, articulation, assessment, frequency, support and staffing.
+– Characteristics of Effective Elementary School Foreign Language Programs – Lists important factors for elementary programs such as goals, sequence, articulation, assessment, frequency, support and staffing.

 – Foreign Language Advocacy – Eight easy steps from JNCL for being an effective foreign language advocate.

-- Working Together to Build a Multilingual Society – Colorful brochure outlining how all of the stakeholders – parents, administrators, policymakers – can foster multilingualism.
+– Working Together to Build a Multilingual Society – Make your own colorful brochure from the text that outlines how all stakeholders – parents, administrators, policymakers – can foster multilingualism.

 – How, Why, and When Should My Child Learn a Second Language – Good brochure for parents who want to understand why and when children should study a second language.